dsjoerg/esdb/README.md

 ### Basic installation and updating

-The first steps that should be done when checking out a fresh copy:

  * Run Bundler (`bundle`)
  * Copy and adjust database configuration (`cp config/database.yml.example config/database.yml`)
  * Create the database esdb needs, and the test database (`mysql -u root` and then `create database esdb_development; create database esdb_test` and then `quit`)